sickozell/SickoCV/README.md

 - Buffered Toggled ASR envelope generator
 - Buffer mute/unmute CVs or mono/stereo AUDIO signals according to an ASR envelope activated by Toggle Triggers

-bToggler is actually a mixture of Toggler and bToggler8, the purposes remain the same.
 #### - Detailed instructions:
 Connect a clock source.